 The constitution and law prohibit all forms of forced and compulsory labor, including by children.
-In July parliament passed a comprehensive antitrafficking-in-persons bill that prohibits child prostitution and forced labor of both children and adults.
-Penalties for violations were awaiting clarification by the Ministry of Labor and Home Affairs.
-Civil society representatives, however, reported that the government did not effectively enforce existing relevant laws, particularly in remote areas, mainly because a lack of sufficient staff and funding made it difficult for the government to send labor officers to remote areas.
+In July 2014 Parliament passed the Anti-Human Trafficking Act that prohibits trafficking of children and forced labor of both children and adults.
+Civil society representatives, however, reported the government did not effectively enforce existing relevant laws, particularly in remote areas, mainly because a lack of staff and funding made it difficult for the government to send labor officers to remote areas.
+Labor inspectors were authorized to issue penalties for labor violations; a fine of 1,500 pula (\$145) or 12 months in prison or both.
 There were reports of forced child labor in cattle herding and in domestic servitude, including using the labor of migrant children from Zimbabwe (see section 7.c.).
+There were also anecdotal reports that members of the Basarwa community were subjected to forced labor conditions on cattle farms in the Ghanzi district.